 Call for Submissions – Volume 25 of AJES.
-The Journal of Environmental Studies (AJES) is now accepting submissions for Volume 25, to be published in early 2022.
+The Adirondack Journal of Environmental Studies (AJES) is now accepting submissions for Volume 25.
+Deadline for submissions is March 1, 2022.
 Articles of a broad disciplinary scope will be accepted for review, including topics in natural and social sciences, arts and humanities related to the region or more general environmental issues.
 We welcome articles in the following categories: Scholarship, Student Work, Commentary, and a new section, Spotlight on Adirondack Archives.

 Special consideration in Vol. 25 will be given to articles to be included in the new Spotlight section.
 These articles will help connect ADK researchers with those organizations with important research collections.
 We invite libraries, historical societies, museums and other research institutions to submit brief highlights of their archives, especially articles showcasing particular gems in their collections.